IvoLondon/IvoLondon/README.md

 ![alt README header](https://raw.githubusercontent.com/Iwi4a/iwi4a/master/assets/header.png)

-## Web Developer (JS, NodeJS & Python)
+## Software Engineer (JS, NodeJS)

-🔭 Currently working at Global, a British media company.
+🔭 Currently working at Vodafone, a British telecommunications company.
 I work with great people and we are using great technologies!

 Long story short: